daostack/vanille/README.md

 ## Use Vanille Now

 The latest live Vanille release is running at [http://daostack.azurewebsites.net](http://daostack.azurewebsites.net).
-This deployment of Vanille assumes you are either running a Kovan chain locally (listening on localhost:8547), or you are using Chrome and have an extension such as MetaMask that enables you to connect to a Kovan node.
+This deployment of Vanille assumes you are either running a node locally at http://127.0.0.1:8545 or you are using Chrome with an extension such as MetaMask that enables you to connect the chain of your choice.

 ## Run Vanille Locally